Optimise your WordPress site for local SEO

 Part 1: Google My Business

 Google My Business is the core of every local SEO strategy.
 It contains all the information potential customers need to know about your business and presents it clearly to search engine users.
-When you optimise your listing properly, it will be easier for local customers to find you on the web.
+When you optimize your listing properly, it will be easier for local customers to find you on the web.

 It’s super important to get your NAP (Name, Address, Phone) right and for them to stay consistent with the details you want your customers to use.
 When entering the business name and phone number, it should be accurate and consistent across the web.